 Focusing on fulfilling a mission

-After three years of partnering with Shyp, human-I-T is now shipping hundreds of computers and other electronic devices every month.
+After three years of partnering with Shyp, human-I-T is now shipping thousands of computers and other electronic devices every month.

 “We’ve been able to expand beyond southern California and help more people harness the power of information—whether to advance their education or open up career opportunities,” says Gabe.
 “Shyp enables us to focus on fulfilling our mission, instead of worrying about fulfillment.”